rhcad/vgwpf/README.md

 # TouchVG for WPF

-This is a lightweight 2D vector drawing framework using [TouchVGCore](https://github.com/touchvg/vgcore) for Windows (WPF).
+This is a lightweight 2D vector drawing framework using [vgcore](https://github.com/rhcad/vgcore) for Windows (WPF).

 Features described in [Online document](http://touchvg.github.io).
-Please visit [TouchVG Demo](https://github.com/touchvg/vgwpf-demo) to see more examples.
+Please visit [vgwpf-demo](https://github.com/rhcad/vgwpf-demo) to see more examples.

 ![arch](http://touchvg.github.io/images/arch.svg)